Rodolfo Lanciani: Life

 Lanciani was born in Rome, although some state he was born in Montecelio, now Guidonia Montecelio.
 He was professor of Roman topography at the Università di Roma from 1878 until 1927.
 He is known today chiefly for his Forma Urbis Romae (1893‑1901) and the Storia degli scavi, a regular summary of Roman excavations that started appearing in 1902.
 His students included Giulio Giglioli.
 Together with important British art historians such as Austen Henry Layard he re-edited the original 1843 guidebook to Rome for John Murray.

 He was a member of the Accademia dei Lincei, the Academia di S. Lucia, the Berlin Institute, the Royal Academy of Belgium, and the Archaeological Society of Brussels.
+He was an International Member of the American Philosophical Society.
 He received numerous honorary degrees, including those from Aberdeen, Würzburg, Oxford, Harvard, and Glasgow.

 Lanciani was married twice.
 He married Mary Ellen Rhodes (1842–1914) of Providence, Rhode Island, in July 1875.

 Lanciani formed a core of distinguished late nineteenth-century scholars of the Roman Forum including Henri Jordan, Christian Huelsen, Samuel Ball Platner, and Thomas Ashby.
 Richard Brilliant described Lanciani's Ruins and Excavations of Ancient Rome as "undiminished in vitality as a study of ancient Roman ruins" (1967).